joeygibson/trumptweets/README.md

 "Code" tab, add an environment variable called `APP_ID`, and set its value to the application Id you got from the skill page.

+You will also need to set two additional environment variables to enable the Twitter integration.
+They are

+* CONSUMER_KEY
+* CONSUMER_SECRET_KEY

+The values for these can be found by logging in to [the Twitter apps page](https://apps.twitter.com).

 Save it and test.